This article includes best practices for running a Split Synchronizer.

 Ih = Is x 3,600 (Impressions generated per hour)

-Xh = Depending of what you are calculating, use either Ih or Eh to analyze Impressions or Events respectively.
+Xh = Depending on what you are calculating, use either Ih or Eh to analyze Impressions or Events respectively.
 Using the previously described definitions, replace them with their values below to calculate lambda(ℷ) and analyze its value according to the description below:

 ℷ = T(h) / Xh

-If ℷ >= 1: the current configuration is processing Events or Impressions without keeping elements in the stack.
-In other words, eviction rate >= generation rate.
+If ℷ = 1: The current configuration is processing events or impressions without keeping elements in the stack.
+In other words, eviction rate = generation rate.
 Split Synchronizer is able to flush data as it arrives in the system from the SDKs.

 Example 1

-- Impressions Post Rate (Fp) = 60 Seconds
+Impressions Post Rate (Fp) = 60 Seconds

-- Impressions Per Post (Ap) = 1,000
+Impressions Per Post (Ap) = 1,000

-- Impressions generated per second (Is) = 3
+Impressions generated per second (Is) = 3

-- Impressions generated in one hour (Ih) = 3*3,600 = 10,800
+Impressions generated in one hour (Ih) = 3*3,600 = 10,800

-- Number of threads (T#) = 1
+Number of threads (T#) = 1

 Let's do some math.
 The total amount of impressions sent per hour is driven by: